PnS2018/pns2018.github.com/session_03.md

 generation (Karpathy & Li, 2015; Vinyals et al., 2016).
 Recent results show that certain types of ConvNets achieve comparable performance in Natural Language Processing (NLP) tasks against RNNs (Zhang et al., 2015; Kalchbrenner et al., 2016).

-In this section, we firstly explain ConvNets in concepts, and then dive into implementation details.

 ### Convolution